 This is not a mainstream income strategy.
 Think of it instead as an opportunistic approach.
-In that regard, it’s related to our “Expecting Dividend Growth” strategy in that the investor is willing to move to the lower end of the range of acceptable yields in exchange for the opportunity to enjoy some other benefit, namely opportunities to benefit form share price gains.
+In that regard, it’s related to our “Expecting Dividend Growth” strategy in that the investor is willing to move to the lower end of the range of acceptable yields in exchange for the opportunity to enjoy some other benefit, namely opportunities to benefit from share price gains.
 With the other model, expectations of gains come from prospects of growth.
 With this model, expectations of gains have more of a special “situation flavor” due to the share buybacks.

-- Risk is low in comparison to most basic stock strategies due to use of quality-oriented fundamental factors but is no less then medium by Income standards due to the non-contractual nature of dividends and share buybacks
+- Risk is low in comparison to most basic stock strategies due to use of quality-oriented fundamental factors but is no less than medium by Income standards due to the non-contractual nature of dividends and share buybacks

 - Within the Income category, risk is raised by the role of share buybacks, which are even more discretionary and less predictable than dividends.